ed-syspertec/Virtel/docs/manuals/virtel/Virtel462IG/Installation_Guide.rst

 	LPKALIVE=nnn         LONG POLL KEEP ALIVE VALUE in Seconds.

 It is possible for some intermediary equipment or firewalls to try to close the Virtel Long Poll session, because is appears to be a stalled request.
+From the user's point of view, this can appear as a hung session (the long poll session is used by Virtel to dynamically refresh the 3270 screen in the browser when it is modified outside of the http send/receive conversation).
-This causes or appears as a hung session.
-This parameter forces the LP sessions to be restarted at regular intervals.
+This parameter forces the LP sessions to be restarted at regular intervals (see example below).

 nnn
   Long Poll Keep Alive value in seconds.
-LPKALIVE=0 means that Long Poll Keepalive is inactive
+LPKALIVE=0 means that Long Poll Keep Alive is inactive

 Example: LPKALIVE=120
   A 304 response to the LongPoll session will be sent by Virtel 120 seconds after receiving a LP=0 request.
+After the 304 response, the javascript side closes and re-opens a new long poll session.

 This parameter should only be included in the TCT if recommended by Syspertec.